cybercrazetech/AI-Serve/README.md

-# AI-Serve
+## AI-Serve
-a companion bot capable of understanding different language, voice recognition and displaying emotions
+*a companion bot capable of understanding different language, voice recognition and displaying emotions

-This project is not for commercial purpose. default character used is Chiaki Nanami from Danganronpa 1.
+*This project is not for commercial purpose. default character used is Chiaki Nanami from Danganronpa 1

-Hoping to made sth like the evil neuro by vedal789 :) though with inadequate skills
+*Hoping to make sth like evil neuro by @vedal987 :) though with inadequate skills

-*Character list:*
+# Character list:

 Chiaki Nanami